wo3kie/cxxDojo/README.md

 .................................,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,.
 ...................................,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,...```
 ```

+**matrix.cpp**
+This task involves implementing a simple matrix class and providing essential functionality.

 **matrix_chain_multiplication.cpp**
 From [Wikipedia](https://en.wikipedia.org/wiki/Matrix_chain_multiplication) _the matrix chain multiplication_ is an optimization problem that for given sequence of matrices, the goal is to find the most efficient way to multiply these matrices.